Last updated: December 28, 2016

 - Manitoba enacted its cell phone/texting law in July 2010 with updates in 2013 and 2015.
 Fine: $200 plus 5 demerit points.

 - Ontario’s law against text messaging and using handheld cell phones while driving went into full effect in February 2010.
 Its penalties were increased in 2014 and 2015.
 Fines: $490 to $1,000 plus 3 demerits.
 View the Ontario distracted driving news roundup.

 - Nova Scotia revised its law against handheld device use while driving in early 2015.
 Fines are $234 plus 4 demerit points vs. the driver’s license (first offense), then $349, then $579.

 - Newfoundland and Labrador’s ban on use of handheld electronic devices while driving took effect in 2003.
 The maximum fine since has been increased to $400, with 4 demerit points vs. the driver’s license.

 2016 Canadian distracted driving news:

-Saskatchewan government officials are pushing for an update in electronic distracted driving laws.
-Courts have found the current wording vague or incomplete, so an amendment to the Traffic Safety Law seeks to outlaw “holding, viewing or manipulating” cell phones as well as “using” them.
-The changes would go into effect Jan.
+Saskatchewan government officials have updated the electronic distracted driving laws.
+Courts found the previous wording vague or incomplete, so an amendment to the Traffic Safety Law outlaws “holding, viewing or manipulating” cell phones as well as “using” them.
+The changes went into effect Jan.
 1, 2017.
-The exact wording, pending legislative approval: “Drivers prohibited from holding, viewing, using or manipulating a cell phone while driving.”
+The exact wording: “Drivers prohibited from holding, viewing, using or manipulating a cell phone while driving.”

 In Nova Scotia, mounties say they have issued 1,585 distracted driving tickets in 2016, as of mid-October.
 Fines start at $234 plus 4 demerit points vs. the driver’s license.